Shororipu 2: Jotugriho: Plot

-In a shocking turn of events, Megha, who was getting ready to marry her boyfriend, must now marry Debraj, her father's friend.
-Eight years go by and she suffers extreme psychological turmoil until one day Debraj is found dead.
-Is it an accident or a murder?
-Detective Chandrakanta is called to investigate.
+In a shocking turn of events, Megha, who was about to marry her boyfriend, is instead forced to wed Debraj, a friend of her father.
+Over the next eight years, she endures severe psychological torment at Debraj’s hands—until one day he is found dead.
+Is it an accident, or a calculated murder?
+Detective Chandrakanta is brought in to uncover the truth.